JedLee6/Top150-LeetCode-Quick-Review-Notes/10_Binary_Tree_BFS/082_Binary_Tree_BFS_199._Binary_Tree_Right_Side_View.md

                 }
             }
         }

-        // Return the list of nodes visible from the right side return result;
+        // After processing all the levels, the `result` list will contain the rightmost node of each level. return result;
     }
 }
 ```

-### Explanation:

-1. **Initial Setup**:
-   - We initialize an empty list `result` to store the nodes visible from the right.
-   - If the tree is empty (i.e., `root == null`), we return an empty list early.

-2. **Queue for BFS**:
-   - We use a queue (`LinkedList`) to perform a level-order traversal.
-We start by adding the root node to the queue.

-3. **Level-Order Traversal**:
-   - In each iteration of the outer loop, we process all the nodes in the current level.
-The variable `levelSize` keeps track of how many nodes are in the current level.
-   - The inner loop processes each node in the current level.
-If it's the last node in the level (`i == levelSize - 1`), we add it to the result list.

-4. **Child Nodes**:
-   - For every node, if it has a left child, we enqueue it.
-Similarly, if it has a right child, we also enqueue it.
-This ensures that we process each level's nodes from left to right.

-5. **Return Result**:
-   - After processing all the levels, the `result` list will contain the rightmost node of each level.

 ### Time Complexity:

 - **O(N)**: We traverse all the nodes in the tree exactly once.

 ### Space Complexity: